intel/gbs/docs/GBS.rst

 Input of gbs build
 ''''''''''''''''''
-The input of gbs build module is package repository, which can be remote, like tizen release or snapshort repositories, or local repository.
+The input of gbs build module is package repository, which can be remote, like tizen release or snapshot repositories, or local repository.
 Local repository supports two types:
 - Standard repository with repodata exists
 - An normal directory contains RPM packages, gbs will find all RPM packages under this directory.